JoaoAlmeida-dev/XML-Generator-API-AdvancedProgramming/README.md

 ```

-Now we will go more in depth on what each package has to offer
+Now we will go more in depth on what each package has to offer.

 ---

 ### Core

-Inside the core we have the Model and the Utilities sub packages
+Inside the core we have the Model and the Utilities sub packages.

 #### Model